rclone/rclone/MANUAL.md

 large file of known size to stay below the 10,000 chunks limit.

 Files of unknown size are uploaded with the configured chunk_size.
-Since the default chunk size is 5MB and there can be at most 10,000 chunks, this means that by default the maximum size of a file you can stream upload is 48GB.
+Since the default chunk size is 5 MiB and there can be at most 10,000 chunks, this means that by default the maximum size of a file you can stream upload is 48 GiB.
 If you wish to stream upload larger files then you will need to increase chunk_size.

 - Config:      chunk_size
 - Env Var:     RCLONE_S3_CHUNK_SIZE
 - Type:        SizeSuffix
-- Default:     5M
+- Default:     5Mi

 #### --s3-max-upload-parts